How to prevent injury

 -

-Avoid lunging forward as this puts strain on the muscles of the lower back.
+Avoid lunging forward for those plants at the back as it puts strain on the muscles of the lower back.

 -